 Geography of Jamui Topography and Climate of Jamui BiharThe Jamui district occupies an area of 3,098sq.km which is equivalent to the area of Indonesia`s Yamdena Island.
 According to the 2011 census, this district has a population of 1,756,078and it gives it a ranking of 273rd in India.
-The district has the sex ratio of 921 females for the 1000 males and a total literacy rate of the 62.16%.
+This district of Bihar has the sex ratio of 921 females for the 1000 males and a total literacy rate of the 62.16%.

 Climate of JamuiThe climate of the district of Jamui can be described as the transition of both dry and climate between dry and moderately extreme climate of the northern bharat and warm and humid climate of the Bengal Basin.

 The various seasons in the district are winter that is from November to February, Summer from March to May, Monsoon from June to September and Autumn from October to November.
 The minimum temperature of the district ranges between 300 to 50 celcius in the winter and 380 to 420 celcius in the Summer season.

 The rainfalls breaks through in the second half of June and lasts till September and the average rainfall in the district is approximately a 1000mm.
 The irrigation facilities have not had any kind of big development in the last few years.
 The major dams like the Garhi Dam and Naki Dam are the main source of irrigation.